Kendal Black Drop

-Kendal Black Drop was a drug based on opium.
+Kendal Black Drop was a kind of laudanum, a drug based on opium.
 Named after Kendal on the edge of the Lake District, England, it is associated with the romantic poet, Samuel Taylor Coleridge.

 Description

 Black Drop was a 19th-century dark medicine made of opium, vinegar, spices, often with sugar, sometimes called Black drops, and known in Great Britain and North America.

 One recipe for Black Drop began, "Macerate the opium and nutmeg in ... the diluted acetic acid, for seven days, stirring frequently".

 As well as Kendal Black Drop, there were versions called Lancaster and Armstrong's Black Drop.
 Other names given in a 19th-century Cyclopædia of Several Thousand Practical Receipts were Quaker's or Toustall's Black Drop, after a Dr. Toustall of the Society of Friends in County Durham who is said to have invented the recipe.

 In 1823, Byron referred to it in his poem Don Juan: